RosettaCommons/documentation/application_documentation/utilities/sewing/Sewing-Hasher-Application.md

 #Sewing Hasher Application
+##Note: This page is for LegacySEWING.
+**This is an outdated page.
+For information on the current version of sewing, please visit the [[Segment File Generation]]
 ##Purpose
 This application is used to generate model files and edge files to be used in the [[SEWING]] protocol.
 It is also used to convert SEWING edge files to a more memory-efficient binary format.
 ##References